 Farm productivity across the globe has been significantly increased since the last decade ("Global Smart Farming Market- Analysis and Forecast (2018-2022)," 2018).
-However, there has been a rise in global demand for food brought about by the exponential growth of world population and shrinking the agricultural lands.
+However, there has been a rise in global demand for food brought about by the exponential growth of world population and shrinking agricultural lands.
 The rapid escalation of food demand due to the growing population worldwide is boosting the demand for precise and resource-efficient farming practices at one level with ensuring food security.
 Such an approach of using advanced technologies into existing farming techniques to increase the quantity and quality of agricultural products is termed as "Smart Farming".
 Ecologically and economically meaningful measures are applied in Smart Farming to improve productivity and food security.
 This change in the way of farming provides the foundation for the development of new forms of interaction and value creation, and delivers a baseline for business model innovations.
+A practice of Industry 4.0 has already been intensively investigated in some areas of agriculture, resulting in the emergence of terms like Agriculture 4.0 and Farming 4.0.
+(Anja-Tatjana, Braun et al., 2018).

-Deliverable D1.1 of WP focuses on compiling a comprehensive literature review on Smart Farming and its adoption within some countries of Europe and Asia.
-This output aims to explore the national and international policies and frameworks and observe how they facilitate the adoption of modern technologies in Smart Farming to facilitate the implementation of Industry 4.0 approaches.
+In this report, we have focused on compiling a comprehensive literature review on Smart Farming and its adoption within some countries of Europe and Asia.
+This report aims to explore the national and international policies and frameworks and observe how they facilitate the adoption of modern technologies in Smart Farming to facilitate the implementation of Industry 4.0 approaches.
 It covers the approach practised by SUNSpACe partner countries towards the realisation of the Smart Farming vision, and presents overlapping and complementary features of the approach.
-This output serves as a guideline for transferring and integrating the Smart Farming techniques in the European region with the farming practices in Asian countries.
+The objective of this report is to compile a comprehensive literature review on Smart Farming and its adoption within EU and Asia.
+This report will serve as a guideline for transferring and integrating the Smart Farming techniques in the European region with the farming practices in Asian countries.